 - a.
-Individuals experiencing homelessness are strongly urged to obtain shelter and are required to make use of such shelter as is made available and as directed by the Public Health Director, Public Health Department and Health Authority.
-Governmental and other entities are strongly urged to further make such shelter available as soon as possible and to the maximum extent practicable and to use COVID-19 risk mitigation practices in their operation.
-Otherwise, individuals experiencing homelessness are exempt from this Order except that, to the extent individuals are using shared or outdoor spaces, they shall, to the greatest extent feasible, comply with Social Distancing and Face Covering Requirements as set forth in Sections 1 and Exhibits A and C. - b.
+Individuals experiencing homelessness.
+Individuals experiencing homelessness are exempt from this Order except that, to the extent individuals are using shared or outdoor spaces, they shall, to the greatest extent feasible, comply with Social Distancing and Face Covering Requirements as set forth in Sections 1 and Exhibits B and D. - b.
 Essential Activities.
 For purposes of this Order, individuals may leave their residence only to perform any of the following "Essential Activities." - i.
 For Health and Safety.
 To engage in activities or perform tasks essential to their health and safety, or to the health and safety of their family or household members (including, but not limited to, pets), such as, by way of example only and without limitation, seeking emergency services, obtaining medical supplies or medication, or visiting a health care professional; - ii.
 For Necessary Supplies and Services.
 To obtain necessary services or supplies for themselves and their family or household members, or to deliver those services or supplies to others, such as, by way of example only and without limitation, groceries and food, including pet supplies and food, supplies they need to work from home, household consumer products, and products necessary to maintain the safety, sanitation, and essential operation of residences; - iii.
 For Outdoor Activity.
-To engage in outdoor activity for their personal individual health, such as, by way of example and without limitation, walking, hiking, or running provided that individuals SHALL comply with the Social Distancing and Face Covering Requirements set forth in Section 1 and Exhibits A and C. Individuals are excepted from the face covering requirement of Section 1(b) while engaging in outdoor activity if: - a.
-Alone in a separate single outdoor space; - b.
-Individuals not of the same household or residence are maintaining consistent separation of six feet or more while engaging in outdoor activity;

-- c.
-In the presence of only other members of one's household and are maintaining consistent separation of six feet or more from people not of one's household; or - d.
-Doing so poses a greater mental or physical health, safety or security risk, to person or the public. - iv.
+To engage in outdoor activity for their personal individual health, such as, by way of example and without limitation, walking, hiking, or running provided that individuals SHALL comply with the Social Distancing and Face Covering Requirements set forth in Section 1 and Exhibits B and D. Individuals are excepted from the face covering requirement of Section 1(b) while engaging in outdoor activity if: - a) Alone in a separate single outdoor space; - b) Individuals not of the same household or residence are maintaining consistent separation of six feet or more while engaging in outdoor activity; - c) In the presence of only other members of one's household and are maintaining consistent separation of six feet or more from people not of one's household; or - d) Doing so poses a greater mental or physical health, safety or security risk, to person or the public. - iv.
 To Take Care of Others.
-To care for a family member or pet in another household, or care for dependents, persons with disabilities or other vulnerable persons; - v.
+To care for a family member or pet in another household, or care for dependents, persons with disabilities or other vulnerable persons;

+- v.
 To perform or obtain services from an Essential Business, Government Service, or Critical Infrastructure, as defined in this Order and in accordance with Governor's Order GA-14, or to otherwise carry out activities specifically permitted in this Order, including Minimum Basic Operations; or - vi.
 To return home from or to another jurisdiction (i.e. returning home from a closing university), and shall comply with Governor's Order GA-14. - c.
 Essential Government Service.
 For purposes of this Order, "Essential Government Service" means all services, including necessary administrative and support services, needed to ensure the continuing operation of the government agencies and provide for the health, safety and welfare of the public and all agencies that provide for the health, safety and welfare of the public.
 Each government body shall determine its Essential Government Service and identify employees and/or contractors necessary to the performance of those functions.
-To the extent feasible, all Essential Governmental Service shall comply with Social Distancing and Face Covering Requirements as set forth in Sections 1 and Exhibits A and C. This Order does not apply to the Federal or State Government.
+To the extent feasible, all Essential Governmental Service shall comply with Social Distancing and Facial Covering Requirements as set forth in Sections 1 and Exhibits B and D. This Order does not apply to the Federal or State Government.